Dan-Bern/concept_of_data_science_project/README.md

 Contributors: Edwin Dzoro Mwazuma (2469499) and Daniel Mutwiri Benard (2469288)

 ## Project Overview
 This project implements a Ternary Search Tree (TST) in Python, a data structure that combines the efficiency of a binary search tree with the ability to store and retrieve strings efficiently.
-TSTs are especially useful in applications involving auto-completion, spell checking, and dictionary word searches.
+TSTs are mainly useful in applications involving auto-completion, spell checking, and dictionary word searches.

 ## Key Features
 Insert: Efficiently adds strings to the TST.